Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: Introduction

 For the experimental tests of modified gravity theories, one of the most direct and promising approaches is the detection and characterization of GW signals.
 The polarization modes and propagation speeds of GWs are two critically important characteristics that typically vary across different modified gravity theories, making them direct probes for testing gravity theories.
 In GR, GWs propagate at the speed of light and exhibit only two tensor polarization modes: the plus mode ($P_{+}$) and the cross mode ($P_{\times}$).
 However, a general metric theory in four-dimensional spacetime allows for GWs up to six independent polarization modes (the additional ones being breathing ($P_{b}$), longitudinal ($P_{l}$), vector-$x$ ($P_{x}$), and vector-$y$ ($P_{y}$) modes) to propagate at different speeds~\cite{Eardley:1973zuo}.
 Furthermore, within a torsionless framework of metric-affine theory, up to eight independent polarization modes are possible~\cite{Dong:2025ddi,Dong:2025pyz}, including additional shear-$x$ and shear-$y$ modes.
 The first multi-messenger observation, a binary neutron star coalescence GW170817~\cite{LIGOScientific:2017vwq} and the associated gamma-ray burst GRB170817A~\cite{Goldstein:2017mmi}, places a stringent constraint on the speed of tensor modes $c_{t}$: $-3\times 10^{-15} \le c_{t}-1 \le 7\times 10^{-16}$~\cite{Savchenko:2017ffs}.
 Clearly, its potential deviation from the speed of light is exceedingly minute.
 Considering the expansion of the universe and potential emission delays, it is now generally accepted that the propagation speed of tensor modes is equal to the speed of light.
 Numerous studies have examined GWs from an observational perspective, including imposing experimental constraints on theoretical models~\cite{Baker:2017hug,Creminelli:2017sry,Dong:2022cvf}, investigating their properties~\cite{Liang:2022hxd,Lai:2024fza,Dong:2024zal,Fan:2024pex,Wang:2025hla,Dong:2025ddi}, and others~\cite{Amarilo:2023wpn,Jia:2024pdk,DeFelice:2025ykh}.

 In this paper, we focus on the cosmological perturbations for the Bumblebee model with a perfect fluid.
 First, using the background equations and the condition of an accelerated expanding universe, we perform a preliminary analysis of the parameter space and provide a brief discussion on dark energy.
 Then, we consider the scalar perturbations, vector perturbations, and tensor perturbations separately.
 We begin by deriving the second-order perturbation actions.
 Subsequently, based on the invariance of the linearized theory under infinitesimal coordinate transformations, we choose appropriate gauge conditions.
 We then eliminate the non-dynamical variables in Fourier space, which yields an effective action for the dynamical variables only.
-By taking the small-scale limit, we derive the conditions for the absence of ghost instability, Laplacian instability, and tachyonic instability, which further constrain the parameter space.
+Starting from the effective action, we first derive the ghost-free conditions for the perturbations and then, in the small-scale limit, analyze the stability and propagation characteristics of GWs, which further constrain the parameter space.
 Finally, within the constrained parameter space, we analyze the polarization modes, the number of degrees of freedom, the propagation speeds, and the amplitude relations among the different GW modes.